davybrion/companysite-dotnet/content/blog/2010-10-performance-of-nhibernate-with-ruby-objects-compared-to-traditional-c-objects.md

 - Retrieve 100 tracks without joins and access all properties, including references (triggers lazy-loading)
 - Retrieve 100 tracks with joins and access all properties, including references

-Note: when i say we access reference properties to trigger lazy loading, i mean that we access a non-id property of the referenced property to make sure it indeed hits the database.
+Note: when I say we access reference properties to trigger lazy loading, I mean that we access a non-id property of the referenced property to make sure it indeed hits the database.

 The scenario is ran 500 times with regular C# objects, and 500 times with Ruby objects.
 We keep track of the average time of each action in the scenario, as well as the total duration of the scenario.
 Also, keep in mind that we ran these tests on a local database.